 VSP allows the user to select multiple areas as sampling areas.
 All the examples shown so far involved a single Sample Area.
 When multiple areas are selected, VSP allocates the samples to the areas in proportion to the area of the respective individual sample areas.
-For example, if one area is twice as large as the other sample area, it will receive twice as many sample points.
-This is shown in Figure 5.23.

-In Figure 5.23, we show two sample areas -- a rectangle and a circle.
+For example, if one area is twice as large as the other sample area, it will receive twice as many sample points, as seen in Figure 5.26.
+In Figure 5.26, we show two sample areas -- a rectangle and a circle.
 We next assume that a sampling-design algorithm not currently in VSP called for n = 25 samples.
 Using option Sampling Goals > Non-statistical sampling approach > Predetermined number of samples, VSP allocated 7 of the 25 requested samples to the rectangle and 18 to the circle.
 This is because the circle covers an area approximately three times larger than the rectangle.

-Note that when multiple sample areas are drawn on a Map, you can select or deselect sample areas using Main Menu option Edit > Sample Areas > Select/Deselect Sample Areas.
+Figure 5.26.Proportional Allocation of Samples to Multiple Sample Areas deselect sample areas using Main Menu option Edit > Sample Areas > Select/Deselect Sample Areas.
 Alternatively, you can select or deselect a sample area by clicking on it with the mouse.